 The Federal Work-Study Program is a federally funded need-based employment program available to eligible undergraduate students.
 In order to be awarded work-study, you must file the FAFSA and demonstrate financial need eligibility based on federal guidelines.
 The award amount is an earning opportunity.
 Funds do not pay directly to your student account, instead your earnings are received by paycheck/direct deposit every two weeks.
 To see if you qualify for the federal work study program please contact the TCU Financial Aid Office at firstname.lastname@example.org or 817-257-7858.

-Before you begin working on campus you must first complete all required employment verification paperwork with the Career & Professional Development Office.
-Email the office at email@example.com to schedule an appointment to bring in your Student Employment Paperwork.
+Before you begin working on campus you must first complete all required employment employment verification paperwork with the Center for Career & Professional Development Office.
+Office hours are Monday – Friday 8:00AM – 5:00PM, no appointments necessary.

 The process for employment verification is different for international students, see information below for that process.

-Employees must provide documentation to their employers to show their identity and authorization to work in the U.S. To do this, students must complete the following.
+Students must provide documentation to TCU to show their identity and authorization to work in the U.S. To do this, students must complete the following.

 - Complete the I-9 form.